Investment Property Tax Return

 - Building depreciation plus depreciation of fittings and fixtures like stoves, carpets and hot water heaters

-- Stationery, phone costs and any travel to inspect the property
+- Stationery, phone costs to inspect the property

 - Accounting or bookkeeping fees